 Perry is a somewhat small city located in the state of Oklahoma.
 With a population of 5,097 people and two constituent neighborhoods, Perry is the 72nd largest community in Oklahoma.

-Unlike some cities, Perry isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Perry are a mix of both white- and blue-collar jobs.
-Overall, Perry is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Perry who work in office and administrative support (13.74%), sales jobs (8.36%), and teaching (7.72%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Perry is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Perry is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Perry who work in office and administrative support (14.65%), teaching (10.82%), and food service (6.76%).

-The education level of Perry citizens is a little higher than the average for US cities and towns: 21.81% of adults in Perry have at least a bachelor's degree.
+The overall education level of Perry is somewhat higher than in the average US city of 21.84%: 25.87% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Perry in 2010 was $20,971, which is upper middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
-This equates to an annual income of $83,884 for a family of four.
+The per capita income in Perry in 2010 was $23,857, which is wealthy relative to Oklahoma, and middle income relative to the rest of the US.
+This equates to an annual income of $95,428 for a family of four.
 However, Perry contains both very wealthy and poor people as well.

 Perry is a somewhat ethnically-diverse city.
 The people who call Perry home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Perry residents report their race to be White, followed by Native American.
-Important ancestries of people in Perry include Irish, English, Czech, and Italian.
+Important ancestries of people in Perry include Irish, English, Dutch, and European.

 The most common language spoken in Perry is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include German and French.